appleinautumn/atm-simulation/README.md

 Goodbye, Alice
 $ node app login Bob
 Hello Bob.
 Your balance is $0.
-$ node app deposit 80
+$ node app deposit 200
-Your balance is $80
+Your balance is $200
 $ node app transfer Alice 50
 Transferred $50 to Alice.
-Your balance is $30
+Your balance is $150
-$ node app transfer Alice 100
+$ node app transfer Alice 1000
-Transferred $100 to Alice.
-Your balance is -$70
-$ node app deposit 30
-Your balance is -$40
+Error: Your account has not enough balance.
 $ node app logout
 Goodbye, Bob
 $ node app login Alice
 Hello Alice.
-Your balance is $250.
+Your balance is $150.
+$ node app transfer Alice 100
+Error: You cannot transfer to yourself.
-$ node app transfer Bob 30
+$ node app transfer Bob 100
-Transferred $30 to Bob.
-Your balance is $220
+Transferred $100 to Bob.
+Your balance is $50
 $ node app logout
 Goodbye, Alice
-$ node app login Bob
-Hello Bob.
-Your balance is -$10.
-$ node app deposit 100
-Your balance is $90
-$ node app logout
-Goodbye, Bob
 ```

 ## Database

-We're simulating bank account database in the file `accounts.json`.
+We're simulating bank account data in the file `accounts.json`.
 For the session, `session.json`.
 When running the test, we're using `accounts_test.json` and `session_test.json` instead.

 ## Testing